AnthonyTudorov/PALISADE-SizeOf-Fork/README-build.md

 The "make clean" removes all build products (but not the third-party libraries).

-Running "make install" installs executables, etc into a sub directory of the source, named "installed".
+Running "make install" installs executables, etc onto your machine; you probably need "sudo make install" unless you are specifying some other install location.
+You can change the install location by running "cmake -DCMAKE_INSTALL_PREFIX=/your/path".

 Each component (core, pke, abe, trapdoor, signature, wip) has a set of common targets defined.
 You can make allX, allXdemos, testX, or Xinfo, where X is the component (for example, make testpke will